gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.CartFeature.md

 > `optional` **gst\_input**: `boolean`

-- Shows whether customer is allowed to enter
-GST on the cart page for claiming input credits
+- Whether customer is allowed to enter GST on the cart page for claiming input credits.

 ***